thibaultcha/lua-resty-mlcache/README.md

   accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** inherited from the instance.
+- `l1_serializer`: an _optional_ function.
+Its signature and accepted values are documented in the example below.
+  If specified, this function will be called by each worker every time the L1 LRU cache is a miss and the value needs to be fetched from a lower cache level (L2/L3).
+  Its purpose is to perform arbitrary serialization of the cached item to transform it into any Lua object _before_ storing it into the L1 LRU cache.
+  It can thus avoid your application from having to repeat such transformation upon every cache hit, such as creating tables, cdata objects, functions, etc...
+  **Default:** inherited from the instance.

 The third argument `callback` **must** be a function.
 Its signature and return values are documented in the following example: